knightr1d3r007/OWASP_IOTgoat_for_A5-V11_mini_router/README.md

 However, Internet Of Things (IOT) devices are non-standard computing "hardware".
 IOT devices in essence are gadgets that connect wirelessly to a network and can transmit data.
 IOT devices most times are small and inexpensive.
-Therefore, is not a better experience to run 'the vulnearable IOTgoat firmware' in a real IOT device?
+Therefore, is not a better experience to learn about IOT exploitation than running 'the vulnearable IOTgoat firmware' in a real IOT device.
 -